FabienFerrero/UCA_Board/README.md

  ```

+# Layout

+The layout of the PCB is available the gerber section.
+It has been designed to be fabricated on a 0.8mm-thick FR4 2 layer PCB.

 # Librairies

 You will need some librairies to run the code, you can look in the libraries section to find the different libs needed for running the code.